farlee2121/DevEssentialsBlog/_drafts/2020-08-05-Notification-Design.md

 tags: [Architecture, Patterns, Design thinking, SOLID Structure, Case Study]
 ---

-# SOLID Notification Refactor and Ideal Design
+# SOLID Notification Refactor Case Study

 A clear and general design for integrating notifications (email, text, push, etc) has long eluded me.
 However, a recent refactor using the concepts of [Synthesizing Project Organization Methods](2020-07-10-Synthesizing-Structure.md) has settled my search.
 Here I'll explore my refactoring experience and why the conceptual shift is generically more stable.